mislav/blog/rails/_posts/2008-06-05-excercise-in-csrf.markdown

 category: rails
 ---

-If you are reading this on my blog and are logged in the [Working With Rails][1] community site, you just recommended [me as a Rails developer][2]—without even knowing it. <ins><b>Update:</b> Of course, by now they have fixed it and the hack does no longer work.
+If you are reading this on my blog and are logged in the [Working With Rails][1] community site, you just recommended [me as a Rails developer][2]—without even knowing it. <ins><b>Update:</b> By now they have fixed it and the hack does no longer work.
 Or does it?
 Hop to the bottom of this article for more info.</ins>

 Yes, this is a hack, and yes—it is pretty sneaky.
 This vulnerability in web applications is exploited by something called **cross-site request forgery** (_CSRF_ in short).
 In simple terms, one site (the attacker; me in this case) forges an HTTP request to another site to do a certain action in visitor’s behalf.